SenseTecnic/wotkit-docs/source/api_v2/sensor_data.rst

     - the longitude location of the sensor in degrees (number).
 Needed for map visualizations.
   * - value
     - the primary value of the sensor data collected (number).
-Needed for most visualizations.
+The default scalar value of the sensor used by visualizations.
   * - message
-    - a text message, for example a twitter message (text).
-Needed for text and newsfeed visualizations.
+    - a text message, for example a twitter message (text) or a status message.

 In addition to these default fields, additional fields can be added by updating the *sensor fields* in the WoTKit UI or :ref:`api_sensor_fields` in the API.